Thief Who Stole $1.5M Worth Of Luxury Cars In NJ, Rockland, Long Island, CT Gets 3½ Years

 Baker had remained on the sidelines while his three cronies admitted their roles in the interstate ring.

-Sellinger credited special agents of the FBI and the Newark Police Department with the investigation leading to the plea-bargained sentences secured by Assistant U.S. Attorney Christopher Amore, who heads his General Crimes Unit.
+Sellinger credited special agents of the FBI and the Newark Police Department with the investigation leading to the plea-bargained sentences, which were secured by Assistant U.S. Attorney Christopher Amore, who heads his General Crimes Unit.

 The U.S. attorney also thanked police in Irvington, Wall Township, Marlboro, Tewksbury and Clarkstown, NY, along with New Jersey State Police, Port Authority Police and the Hunterdon County Prosecutor’s Office.